VESTIBULAR REHABILITATION THERAPY

 The Physiotherapist will teach you some home exercise programs like:

-Standing exercise- Get up from sitting position turn 360 degrees to left and sit down repeat with the right side.
+Standing exercise- Get up from the sitting position turn 360 degrees to the left and sit down repeat with the right side.
 From standing bend forward to touch the floor and return to standing, while standing makes sudden 90 degrees turns with eyes open then closed.
-Stand on one foot with eyes open then closed, start hopping on left foot then right foot.
+Stand on one foot with eyes open then closed, and start hopping on the left foot and then the right foot.

 Lying down exercise- roll head then whole body from side to side.

 Walking exercise- while walking look side to side, and walk heel-toe forwards and backward with eyes open and closed.
 Sign stepping walk.